 The D3CRH is the same deal: limited modularity, and stitched-on pouches but in the Haley format which gives you the essentials, aside from (some might say) IFAK and radio pouches.
 These, the company states, are assumed to be kept on the person at all times – with or without rig.

-I regularly use neither, so it’s not something that’s in scope for me.
+I regularly carry neither radio nor IFAK, so they’re not something that’s in scope for me.
 I don’t need to wear a belt to compensate, or attach widely available extenders to the placard’s flanks – although these are notable options if it’s in scope for the reader.

-The Heavy is optimised for 308 mags but my interest here is in its use for 556 – as an alternative to the D3CR and D3CRX; although this instance of the D3CRH suffers from the same blight as the D3CRX…the dreaded X-harness.
+The Heavy is optimised for 308 mags, but my interest here is in its use for 556 – as an alternative to the D3CR and D3CRX; although some might say this newer instance of the Heavy suffers from the same blight as the D3CRX…the dreaded X-harness.

 It’s not a deal breaker, just a preference, and I won’t offer hyperbole.
-Plenty of people like X-harnesses.
+Plenty of people like X-harnesses, myself included.

-It does include useful attachment/routing options, but also features a vexing overhang behind the Fastex clip.
+The Heavy’s X-harness iteration includes useful attachment/routing options, but also features a mildly vexing overhang behind the Fastex clip.
+Again, attitudes to this are 100% personal preference, as some people maintain that it adds comfort.

-I see no benefit to this, as opposed to ending the strap as the clip begins (it’s certainly no more comfortable).
+I see no benefit to it, as opposed to ending the strap as the clip begins (it’s certainly no more comfortable for me).
 The disbenefit, on the other hand, is that it’s just another thing to tweak when donning the rig, as it inevitably folds back on itself.
 If unchecked, in use it becomes a hot spot.

 Which leads us on to another positive: there’s plenty of adjustment.
 While this does create a lot of excess strap for me, it also means that this rig will nicely slip over a slick PC.